maiku1008/maiku1008.github.io/_posts/2018-01-16-the-linux-filesystem.md

 ### /lib
 Libraries required by executable binaries in /bin and /sbin.
-These libraries are particularly important for booting the system and executin commands within the root filesystem.
+These libraries are particularly important for booting the system and executing commands within the root filesystem.

 Kernel modules (like device or filesystem drivers) are located under **/lib/modules/\<kernel-version-number\>**

 **PAM** (Pluggable Authentication Modules) files are stored in **/lib/security**.
-A **/lib64** directory may be found in cases oh Red-Hat systems that support 64-bit binaries.
+A **/lib64** directory may be found in cases of Red-Hat systems that support 64-bit binaries.

 ### /media
 Mount points for removable media such as CDs, DVDs, USB Sticks and floppy disks.